Haunted houses belong to New England lore as much as Revolutionary battles or clipper ship races.

 Amy King died suddenly.
 Some said she committed suicide, others said she was murdered, still others say she drowned while swimming.
 Her obituary said she died after a severe operation following an unnamed illness.

 She went to the room and found her mother lying on the floor, clearly a murder victim.
-Today, the mansion is part of Southern Vermont College.
 Security guards say doorknobs turn in empty rooms and doors close by themselves.
 Students say they see a woman in white, roaming the house and grounds.
 Perhaps it’s the ghost of Amy King Everett.

 The court, by the way, sided with the Everett daughters and gave them a third of the estate.

 Other Vermont Haunted Houses

 James Hartness, a factory owner and Vermont governor, built the Shingle-style Hartness House in Springfield in 1904.
 He built a labyrinth of tunnels under the house that included a library, workshop, study and bathroom.
 Today the house is run as a small hotel and his ghost is said to be down there still.

 Ira Allen, a railroad magnate and relative of Ethan Allen, built the Marble Mansion in 1867 in Fair Haven, Vt.
 Today it’s an inn, and the ghost of a former owner, dressed in a gray suit, awakens guests by standing over their beds.
 A young woman supposedly haunts the basement and several ghostly children run around the halls.